Subject: B1) How and why are tropical cyclones named?

 For listings of the current names being used see B2.

 Although Wragge's naming practice lapsed when his Queensland weather bureau closed, fourty years later the idea inspired author George Stewart.
 In his 1941 novel "Storm", a junior meteorologist named Pacific extratropical storms after former girlfriends.
 The novel was widely read, especially by US Army Air Corp and Navy meteorologists during World War II.
 When Reid Bryson, E.B.
-Buxton, and Bill Plumley were assigned to Saipan in 1943 to forecast tropical cyclones they decided to name them (à la Stewart) after their wives.
+Buxton, and Bill Plumley were assigned to Saipan in 1944 to forecast tropical cyclones they decided to name them (à la Stewart) after their wives.
 In 1945, the armed services publicly adopted a list of women's names for typhoons of the western Pacific.
+However, they were unable to persuade the U.S. Weather Bureau to adopt a similar practice for Atlantic hurricanes.

-The North Indian Ocean region tropical cyclones are named as of 2006.
+The North Indian Ocean region tropical cyclones were named as of 2006.
 The Southwest Indian Ocean tropical cyclones were first named during the 1960/1961 season.

 The Australian and South Pacific region (east of 90E, south of the equator) started giving women's names to the storms in 1964 and both men's and women's names in 1974/1975.